 The implementation of a Model & Financial Control Framework (MFCF) started during 2019 and was ongoing in 2020.
 The MFCF focuses on establishing appropriate processes and procedures in order to mitigate the risk of material financial reporting misstatement.
 It aligns to the existing System of Governance but is identifying and enhancing risks and controls relating to financial reporting together with their dependent IT applications and End User Computing tools.
-When fully implemented, it will lead to the performance of operating effectiveness testing that will provide additional assurance to Management and the Group Audit Committee over the Group's Financial Statements as well as LGAS Audit Committee over the Company's Financial Statements.
+When fully implemented, it will lead to the performance of operating effectiveness testing that will provide additional assurance to Management and the Group Audit Committee over the Group's Financial Statements.